root-skaii/dagor-dumper/README.md

 # Dagor Dumper

-A runtime memory analyzer for games built on Gaijin's **Dagor Engine** (daECS).
+A runtime memory analyzer for games built on Gaijin's **Dagor Engine** (daECS) - games for example War Thunder.
 It injects into the game process, walks the engine's own registration data structures and RTTI, and dumps a structural map of the ECS: component types, component slots, archetypes, live entities, entity templates, native struct field offsets, and C++ class RTTI - in the spirit of what Il2CppDumper does for Unity IL2CPP.

 ## Why this exists